FISH CREEK CAMPGROUND

-With 178 campsites, Fish Creek Campground is situated on the northwest shore of Lake McDonald and is the second largest campground in Glacier National Park.
+With 178 campsites, Fish Creek Campground is situated on the northwest shore of Lake McDonald and is the second-largest campground in Glacier National Park.
 It consists of 4 loops, with loops C and D being closest to the lake.
 It’s location and proximity to Apgar Village and Campground, just 2.5 miles away, make it a popular campground that fills up fast.

 As I noted in one of my previous posts about planning our road trip to Glacier National Park, Fish Creek Campground was my “plan B” if I couldn’t get a campsite in Many Glacier, which turned out to be the case.
-I had researched and noted the campsites that I wanted to shoot for in Fish Creek, which really was anything on Lake McDonald, preferably in Loop D, then Loop C. As I nervously rushed to lock in a site, I saw one campsite left on Loop C that was on the lake – C99 – so I grabbed it for the entire date range that we planned on being at Glacier for.
+I had researched and noted the campsites that I wanted to shoot for in Fish Creek, which really was anything on Lake McDonald, preferably in Loop D, then Loop C. As I nervously rushed to lock in a site, I saw one campsite left on Loop C that was on the lake so I grabbed it for the entire date range that we planned on being at Glacier for.
 There – we were guaranteed a site for the dates we wanted and we didn’t have to worry about having a place to stay.

 What a Campsite!

-Prior to arriving, I had done a lot of research on the spot we ended up getting D150.
+Prior to arriving, I had done a lot of research on the spot we ended up getting on D Loop.
 Based on the campground and campsite photos and videos I had found, this looked like a really great site but I was only able to find one reference to the site in a review and it wasn’t exceptionally descriptive.
 This being the case, I had told the family that the site looked to be pretty good and our anticipation for it was high – I always try and get everyone excited for a location if I think it’s going to be good, but it’s backfired on me a few times.
 I really hoped this wasn’t one of those times.

 As we turned into loop D and descended a short hill, we came upon the campsite and it looked just as it had in the photos/videos – it was HUGE – perhaps one of, if not the largest, campsite in the campground.
 I think I even let out a muffled, “wow…” under my breath.
 Not only was it big but it had many tall pines, a huge tent pad, and was about 50 feet from Lake McDonald, which you could see through the trees.

 We pulled into the gravel drive and the kids jumped out, all exclaiming, “Whoa!”, in unison and ran to look at the lake.
 I have come to realize that while I may value location to hiking, photography opportunities, and privacy of a campsite, our kids value one thing above all else – water to play and swim in.
-I don’t recall enjoying 60 degree water as a child but I kid you not, I have seen my children play in water that I would chill beer in.
+I don’t recall enjoying 60-degree water as a child but I kid you not, I have seen my children play in water that I would chill beer in.
 Anyway, I digress…

 There are three campgrounds along the shores of Lake McDonald, which is the largest lake in Glacier National Park: Apgar, Fish Creek, and Sprague Creek.
 Apgar is the largest and includes Apgar Village, a very nice Visitor’s Center, and the campground.
-Sprague Creek is located near the Lake McDonald Lodge and is a much smaller campground of 25 sites that does not allow trailed campers.
+Sprague Creek is located near the Lake McDonald Lodge and is a much smaller campground of 25 sites that do not allow trailed campers.